chrisknapp98/lnu-parallel-computing/assignments/assignment_2/README.md

 | Sequential     | N/A               | 10     | 17.51              |
 | Sequential     | N/A               | 20     | 23.41              |

-Since the execution times in the prallel MPI version are substantually higher, we chose to use lower radii than the ones above for the comparison.
+Since the execution times in the parallel MPI version are substantually higher, we chose to use lower radii than the ones above for the comparison.
 The use of Numba for parallel execution dramatically improves performance, showcasing the benefits of parallel computing.
 With just 1 thread, the execution times are significantly reduced compared to the sequential execution, starting at 0.75 seconds for radius 1 and reaching up to 2.05 seconds for radius 9.
 This already represents a substantial improvement.
 Increasing the number of threads further decreases the execution time.
 With 2 threads, the execution time for radius 1 drops to 0.07 seconds, and with 8 threads, it remains low at 0.05 seconds for the same radius.
 For larger radii, the execution times also decrease with more threads, demonstrating excellent scalability with the number of threads up to 8, where execution time for radius 9 is just 0.38 seconds.